warthog618/gpio/README.md

 ## Prerequisites

-The library assumes Linux, and has been tested on Raspbian Jessie and Stretch.
+The library assumes Linux, and has been tested on Raspbian Jessie, Stretch and Buster.

-The library targets all models of the Raspberry Pi.
+The library targets all models of the Raspberry Pi, upt to and including the Pi 4B.
 Note that the Raspberry Pi Model B Rev 1.0 has different pinouts, so the J8 mappings are incorrect for that particular revision.

 This library utilizes /dev/gpiomem, which must be available to the current user.
 This is generally available in recent Raspian releases.

 The library also utilizes the sysfs GPIO to support interrupts on changes to input pin values.
 The sysfs is not used to access the pin values, as the gpiomem approach is orders of magnitude faster (refer to the benchmarks).